Students

 • Protect your data and the institution’s data

-• Do not share your password with ANYONE or allow anyone else to use your account(s).
+• Do not share your password, multi-factor authentication, or any other form of security credential with ANYONE or allow anyone else to use your account(s).

 • Do not use anyone else’s account.

-• While UConn owned computers often are maintained by ITS and other University IT organizations, any personally owned devices connecting to the University network (including tablets, cell phones and IoT devices) are expected to be kept up to date with current operating system and software patches, as well as employing appropriate security measures which are automatically updated.
+• All university owned and personal devices connecting to the University network (including tablets, cell phones and IoT devices) must be kept up-to-date with current operating system and software patches, and employ automatically updating security measures including but not limited to anti-virus and anti-malware.

 • Do not utilize UConn computing resources, including personally owned computers connected to UConn’s network for non-University related commercial activity.

-• Users who connect personally owned computers to UConn’s network that are used as servers, or who permit others to use their computers, whether directly or through user accounts, have the additional responsibility to respond to any use of their server that is in violation of the Acceptable Use Policy.
-IT Resource administrators and those who permit the use of the computers by others are responsible for the security and actions of others on their systems.
+• Users who permit others to connect to a computer acting as a server have the additional responsibility to respond to any use of their server that is in violation of the Acceptable Use Policy.
+Administrators of IT Resources and those who permit the use of computers by others are responsible for the security of their systems and the actions of others on their systems.

 ENFORCEMENT